Stay Away from Downed Lines

 Generators offer a reliable back-up source for electricity during an extended power outage.
 However, they must be installed and used correctly to avoid very serious health and safety risks – not only to your household but to the linemen working to restore power.
 The best way to ensure you and co-op line crews stay safe when you are using a generator is to educate yourself and plan ahead.

 Generators come in a variety of sizes.
 They can range from 500 watts up to several megawatts of output, and run on gasoline, diesel, propane or natural gas.
 The size of generator needed can be determined by totaling the wattage of the lights, appliances, devices, etc., and then add about 20 percent for the increased start-up power requirements.

 The double-throw switch makes it impossible to have both the generator and the power supplier service connected at the same time.
-It opens one to close the other.
+It opens one in order to close the other.